ggmichael/craterstats/README.md

 # Quick demonstration

 After installation, the following command will produce a series of example output plots and data, demonstrating the main features of the software.
-Plot image files are placed into the subfolder `demo/`, while text output – including the full command lines as they could be typed to generate the output – goes to the terminal window.
+Plot image files are placed into the subfolder `demo/` of the current folder, while text output – including the full command lines as they could be typed to generate the output – goes to the terminal window.

     craterstats -demo